WebHare/platform/whtree/modules/system/doc/topics/internals/events.md

 ### system:config.webserver
 Fired when the webserver configuration (eg. hostnames, accessrules, aliases) is changed

+### system:sitesupdate
+Fired when a site is added or removed

 ### system:modulesupdate
 Fired when a new module is installed or a moduledefinition.xml changes